martinlaws/dotfiles/readme.md

 # dotfiles

-This whole repo is lovingly ripped off from graygilmore - many thanks, friend!
+The vast majority of these dotfiles are lovingly ripped off from @graygilmore - many thanks, friend!

 Installation made super easy with `stow`.